A-Nitram/Jaxxa-Rimworld/README.md

 0.04
 - Fixed Wireless Power Node not loading icons correctly after the game has been reset.
 - Fix to the starting Ammo of some types of Mortars
+- Fixed what walls / doors can be covered by SIF Shields
 ~~~

 ##License: